kraarush/skygeni_project/README.md

 ## 📌 Features
-- 🧮 **ACV & Opportunity Data Analysis**: Fetched and calculated on demand
+- 🧮 **Data fetching**: Fetched data using custom hooks in the frontend
 - 🧠 **Data Utility Modules**: Organized logic for calculating metrics
 - 🔁 **API Integration**: Robust backend routes to support frontend needs
 - 💻 **Component-based UI**: React components for charts, tables, and cards
-- 🛠️ **Developer Friendly**: Vite-powered frontend with hot reload and ESLint

 ## 🛠️ Technologies Used